 I, Marianne Nems, was born in Beirut, Lebanon on July 12, 1969.
 At the age of six, I moved to France with my family.
 I completed all of my higher education in Paris, France.
 After graduating with a Baccalaureate in Literature and Fine Arts from Lycée Claude Bernard, I moved on to L’Ecole Superieure Des Beaux Arts De Paris to study fine arts in 1991.
 I also completed a degree in Interior Architecture at L’Academie Charpentier in 1992.

-In 1997, I moved from Paris, France to New York and began my work there as an Interior Architect.
-I was based in Manhattan for over two decades and, in that time, successfully accomplished projects, some of which received international recognition in the design world.
+In 1997, I moved to New York and began my work there as an Interior Architect.
+I was then based in Manhattan for over two decades and, in that time, completed multiple projects, some of which received international recognition in the design world.

 In 2010, I started creating projects that involved other artists.
 Working as an art curator, my programs were based in organizing exhibitions in partnership with international art galleries exhibiting modern artists.
 Among these exhibitions are: